OssiPesonen/Elixir/README.md

 SQL injections for calls to the methods ``setFirstResult()`` and ``setMaxResults()``.

-**All other methods cannot distinguish between user- and developer input and are therefore subject to the possibility of SQL injection.**
+**All other methods cannot distinguish between user or developer input and are therefore subject to the possibility of SQL injection.**

 To safely work with the QueryBuilder you should **NEVER** pass user